toranb/django-ember-precompile/README.md

 This npm module makes a few assumptions to correctly register the template name with ember.js

     1.)
-Each template must have a file extension of "handlebars" 2.)
+Each template must have a file extension of "handlebars" or "hbs" 2.)
 Each template must reside under a root "templates" directory

 ##Development